jdupej9000/warp9/README.md

 Certain tests will not run and will report as inconclusive because they depend on data files that are not public.
 If replacement data become available in public domain, we are open to using those instead.
 Some unit tests generate bitmaps, these can be found in `bin\testresults`.

+### Note on CUDA
+CUDA 12.9 does not support VS2026.
+To work around this problem, you need to copy the MSBuild customizations from VS2022 to VS2026.